ian688t6/NUC972/README.md

 # make clean mod=os
 ```

-# How to compile the boot code specifically?
+# How to compile the boot code?
 * Build the boot
 ``` bash
 # make build mod=boot